 This With a Local supplies insider tips on things to do and see while visiting Edmonton in Alberta, Canada.

 Kendall Barber has lived in Edmonton for more than a decade.
-She owns Poppy Barley, a footwear and leather good company, where her focus is on the marketing the company and designs created by her sister, Justine.
+She owns Poppy Barley, a footwear and leather goods company, where her focus is on marketing the company and the designs created by her sister, Justine.

 Why should people visit Edmonton?

 Edmonton is not on many itineraries for trips to Canada.
 That makes it exciting.